 The skills and experiences of the researchers are diverse, such as anthropology, health sciences, medicine, sociology, artificial intelligence, machine learning, arts and acting, mental health, software programming, epidemiology, public health, health inequalities, behavioural sciences, evidence based medicine and ethnography.
-Some of the researchers working alongside Dr. King-Okoye are:
+Here are a few researchers working alongside (including) Dr. King-Okoye:

 "Global problems require informed solutions, and with COVID-19 continuing to wreak havoc on such a global scale, it's vital to understand how it affects various groups of people differently.
 It is exciting to work on a team so diverse in both background and expertise in bringing to light the voices and stories of those that COVID-19 has affected personally.
 I am honored to be collaborating on research that will provide clarity and help guide future policies to heal communities at large."